 As part of its overall program of bilateral cooperation, the Cultural Section focuses on two broad program divisions: educational and cultural exchanges.
-Cultural exchanges deals with promoting arts and culture of the U.S. and promote greater mutual understanding between Ethiopia and the United States.
-Educational exchange focuses on bringing American Scholars and Students to Ethiopia to teach and/or conduct research at different Ethiopian higher institutions.
+Cultural exchanges bring together the arts and culture of the United States and Ethiopia to promote greater mutual understanding between the two peoples.
+Educational exchanges both bring American scholars and students to Ethiopia, and Ethiopian scholars and students to the United States to teach and/or conduct research at institutions of higher learning.

 The Information Section of the U.S. Embassy provides information to the public about Embassy activities and seeks to explain U.S. policy in Ethiopia through media engagement and social media platforms.

 The Information Resource Center in the Public Affairs Section also provides accurate and up to-date information about the United States.
-American Corners (ACs) in Ethiopia are managed by the Public Affairs Section, and currently, there are 3 American Corner Libraries that are operational in Ethiopia.
-These American Corners are located in Bahir Dar, Dire Dawaand Jimma.
+The Public Affairs Section manages four American Corners (ACs) in Ethiopia in Bahir Dar, Dire Dawa Addis Ababa, and Jimma.

-Please contact us at email@example.com with your comment, questions and suggestion.
+Please contact us at firstname.lastname@example.org with your comments, questions, and suggestions.

 Regional Environment Office for East Africa